codio/site/source/docs/dashboard/modules/module-create.html.md

 full_width: true
 ---

-Before you create a Module, you should have prepared at least one Codio Project that is ready to add as a module.
-Please make sure you have read the [Guides](/docs/ide/tools/guides/) documentation as a module requires a Guide.
+Before you create a Module, you should have prepared at least one Codio Project that is ready to add as a unit.
+Please make sure you have read the [Guides](/docs/ide/tools/guides/) documentation as a unit requires a Guide.

 To create a new Module, press the 'Create Module' button in the top right of then screen on the main Modules screen.